 Celebrating local treasures is the favorite of our tenets.
 We love being at Selby Gardens and at the Sarasota Farmer’s Market.
-Other local treasures like Ringling, Mote, Spanish Point, etc. have been honored with unique teas and we try to promote these organizations when we can and as appropriate.
+Other local treasures like The Ringling, Mote Marine Aquarium, Historic Spanish Point, etc. have been honored with unique teas and we try to promote these organizations when we can and as appropriate.

 |Local Coffee + Tea had a lot of balls in the air, and many of them ended up falling to the ground.
 The shop in South Sarasota closed within a year and the café in St. Petersburg closed within two years with the bakery closing shortly thereafter.

 A few of our growth initiatives took root.
 We expanded the café footprint at Selby Gardens and we started sampling and selling loose leaf tea in late 2007.
 We started with a small space in the Payne Mansion sharing our knowledge of tea with customers.
 We created Selby Select Rooibos Tea at this time, the first of our teas to celebrate local treasures and still our best-selling tea.

 Before Selby Select, we created a custom coffee for the eFest event at the Polo Fields at Lakewood Ranch.
 We followed the next year with an eFest Tea in early Spring 2008.
 In the summer of 2008 we applied for and started selling our teas on Saturday morning at the Sarasota Farmers Market.
 We also added an online shop to our website and started to sell items online in November of 2008.